 Proposed change: for clause 9.2.5.1

-(#147)Unless stated otherwise, all times are calculated in microseconds, or multiples of 40 microseconds in the case of S1G NDP_1M frames (see below).
-If a calculated duration includes a fractional microsecond, that value inserted in the Duration/ID field is rounded up to the next higher integer.
-If a duration is calculated in multiples of 40 uS then that value inserted is round to the nearest multiple of 40 uS.
+(#147)Unless stated otherwise, all times are calculated in µs, or multiples of 40 µs in the case of S1G NDP_1M frames (see below).
+If a calculated duration includes a fractional µs, that value inserted in the Duration/ID field is rounded up to the next higher integer.
+If a duration is calculated in multiples of 40 µs then that value inserted is rounded up to the nearest multiple of 40 µs.
 If a calculated duration results in a negative value, the Duration/ID field is 0.

 References: